UKCloud/documentation/articles/vmware/vmw-how-create-nat-rules.md

 > We recommend that you convert your edge to an advanced gateway to access the latest vCloud Director functionality.
 For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).

 > [!NOTE]
-> NAT rules will only work if firewall is enabled.
-For security reasons, the firewall should always be enabled.
+> NAT rules only work if the firewall is enabled.
+For security reasons, you should ensure that the firewall is always enabled.

 ## Creating NAT rules for an advanced gateway